1 million Euros for black holes made from semimetals

 The new research project is entitled "Topology in Relativistic Semimetals“ (TOPREL) and will be funded with 925.000 Euro by the Deutschen Forschungsgemeinschaft (DFG) and its Luxembourgish partner organization Fonds National de la Recherche (FNR).
 Besides Dr. Tobias Meng, who is currently heading an Emmy Noether research group at the TU Dresden, the project is co-directed by two researchers from the University of Luxembourg.
 Within the next three years, they will build up an infrastructure driving interational top-level research on relativistc semimetals.
 Two postdoc and one PhD position will be advertised shortly.

 22 Jan 2021

 Cluster of Excellence ct.qmat

-The Cluster of Excellence ct.qmat - Complexity and Topology in Quantum Matter is a joint research collaboration by the Julius-Maximilians- Universität Würzburg and the TU Dresden since 2019.
+The Cluster of Excellence ct.qmat – Complexity and Topology in Quantum Matter is a joint research collaboration by the Julius-Maximilians- Universität Würzburg and the TU Dresden since 2019.
 More than 250 scientists from 33 countries and four continents perform research on topological quantum materials that reveal surprising phenomena under extreme conditions such as ultra-low temperature, high pressure, or strong magnetic field.
 Making these special properties usable under everyday conditions will be the basis for revolutionary quantum chips and new types of technical applications.
-The Cluster of Excellence is funded within Excellence Strategy of the federal and state governments.
+The Cluster of Excellence is funded within the Excellence Strategy of the federal and state governments.

 © pixelwg/Jörg Bandmann